Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Frequently Asked Questions

-Copper has the longer proven lifespan at 50–70+ years under ideal conditions, compared to PEX's rated lifespan of 40–50 years.
+Copper has the longer proven lifespan at 50 to 70+ years under ideal conditions, compared to PEX's rated lifespan of 40 to 50 years.
 However, in areas with acidic or hard water, copper can fail prematurely due to corrosion and pinhole leaks, while PEX remains unaffected.
 In many real-world conditions, PEX may actually outlast copper in those environments.
 The longevity of either material also depends heavily on installation quality and local water chemistry.

 Is PEX safe for drinking water?

 Yes, NSF-certified PEX is approved for potable water use in all 50 states.
-Some studies have noted trace VOC leaching in new PEX pipes — particularly with hot or stagnant water — but these levels drop significantly after a few months of regular use.
+Studies have noted trace VOC leaching in new PEX pipes, particularly with hot or stagnant water, but these levels drop significantly after the first few months of regular use.
 Choosing NSF/ANSI 61-certified PEX from reputable manufacturers and flushing new lines thoroughly before use minimizes any health risk.
 Copper remains the traditional choice for those who prefer a material with a longer safety track record.

 Can I mix copper and PEX in the same plumbing system?